Learn what’s on your home inspector’s checklist before you close the deal

 A home is probably one of the biggest purchases you’ll ever make, which is why a home inspection is one of the most important steps in the home-buying process.
 A home inspection helps you assess the main components of the home, such as structural integrity, heating and cooling, plumbing, electrical systems, and more.
-With so many systems and areas to consider, having a comprehensive home inspection checklist makes the process a breeze.
+With so many systems and areas to consider, having a comprehensive home inspection checklist makes the process a little bit easier.

 Professional home inspectors often start by checking out the exterior of the home.
 By visually inspecting the foundation, walls, landscaping, drainage, and other relevant areas, a home inspector can provide an assessment that describes the condition and repair needs of the home’s exterior, especially for older homes or those that are located in harsher climates.